ME : The First Letter

 It wasn’t until I turned six that new changes began.
 I had moved to a new city, Pratt, KS, where I had begun going to school.
 I don’t know if it was the stress of moving to a new house or possibly the change in environment (I had never been around so many kids) but whatever the cause, my evolution reignited.

 I have been told from the young age of two to the still young age of six that I lived a normal life.
 However, I still have flashes of memories in my mind of my young childhood.
 I recall falling off the jungle gym and swings constantly, but when I would bring this up to my mom, she would always say that she never had to doctor me.

 “How can a child go through life without having to face hydro-peroxide?”
 My dad would always ask.
 Many of my relatives simply believed I was extremely cautious or just a quick healer.

 As far as anyone can remember, apart from never seeming to get injured, nothing truly extraordinary occurred during my early childhood.

 I dreamed both of these dreams only once.
 In one nightmare, for some reason, my mom and older brother are in my room standing by the chimney.
-Then all of a sudden, without warning, my brother starts to float up and my mother screams my name at the top of her lungs, “AUSTYN!!!!”
+Then, suddenly, without warning, my brother starts to float up and my mother screams my name at the top of her lungs: “AUSTYN!!!!”
 I am downstairs eating, but when I hear her yell, I feel a shiver and the hair on my arms stand up.
 The rest of the dream is lost to me.

 As I got older, my dreaming changed.
 I began to have real dreams in which I could swear I was awake.
-One dream in particular, in which I had dreamed several times in several different variations and scenarios, I would always be searching for money or had found some money.
-However, once I awoke from the dream, I would find that it was all a dream and I never had the money.
+In one dream in particular, that I had dreamed several times in several different variations and scenarios, I would always be searching for money or finding money.
+However, once I awoke, I would find that it was all a dream, and I never had the money in the first place.